gotson/komga-website/website/docs/community/podman.md

 PublishPort=25600:25600

 ## Volumes
-# %h is for user home directory
+# %h is for user home directory.
+# see https://man.archlinux.org/man/systemd.unit.5.en#SPECIFIERS for more info about this.
 Volume=%h/path/to/config:/config
 Volume=%h/path/to/data:/data